PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 consumers, and clone failures are complete no-ops.
 The sole production call supplies the Session LayoutState.

+The direct-tail subset of decomposed InstanceNormalization pre/post canonicalization is owned by `passes/instance_norm_prepost_layout.py`.
+Its exact boundary is NHWC-to-NCHW Transpose, batch-axis Squeeze, Reshape back to rank four, the two-Mean `SUB -> square -> variance+epsilon -> SQRT -> reciprocal -> normalize -> scale -> bias` decomposition, and one private NCHW-to-NHWC post-Transpose.
+The existing side-Squeeze, Squeeze/unary/Reshape, and Squeeze/residual-ADD/Reshape tails remain in the ordered compatibility path and are not partially matched or mutated by this owner.

+One `ModelIRGraphIndex` proves every producer, duplicate producer, consumer multiplicity, operator role and order, public boundary, exact concrete shape, dynamic signature, dtype, unquantized floating contract, and typed constant before mutation.
+Both Means must keep dimensions and reduce the two NCHW spatial axes; equivalent negative or reversed axis vectors are accepted.
+SUB and reciprocal DIV retain their noncommutative input order.
+Epsilon is finite and nonnegative, the reciprocal numerator is exactly one, and scale and bias are finite `[1,C,1,1]` FLOAT16 or FLOAT32 constants.

+The rewrite moves the first Squeeze and rank-four normalization computation to NHWC, changes the reduction axes to `[1,2]`, transposes every changed tensor metadata contract, converts scale and bias to `[1,1,1,C]`, redirects the existing bias ADD to the post-Transpose output name, and removes only the two boundary Transposes.
+The final output tensor and all downstream edges are unchanged.
+Dynamic height, width, or channel signatures are carried through the full and kept-dimension reduction tensors.

+Changed Reshape, Mean-axis, scale, and bias constants are fully planned before mutation.
+A private constant updates in place; a constant shared with any unrelated consumer receives one deterministic clone, including one shared axis vector used by both Means.
+Clone failure is a complete no-op.
+Static public-input, produced-input, FLOAT16, negative-axis, and commuted affine fixtures produce exactly the same ModelIR as the committed legacy helper.
+Separate but equivalent Mean-axis constants, which the legacy helper skipped because it required one shared tensor, are now handled safely.
+Unsafe direct- tail candidates are not passed back to the legacy mutator.
+The production calls supply the Session LayoutState.
+A supplied graph index is used by the indexed owner, refreshed immediately after a retained legacy rewrite so subsequent dispatch remains current, and reconciled once at the compatibility boundary.
+The compatibility loop offers each pre-Transpose to the indexed owner at its original graph position, so mixed tail modes retain the legacy graph-order priority and one shared 32-rewrite ceiling.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter